jknack/handlebars.java/README.md

 ### Using the ValueResolver
  By default, Handlebars.java use the JavaBean methods (i.e. public getXxx methods) and Map as value resolvers.

- You can choose a different value resolver and this section describe how to do it.
+ You can choose a different value resolver.
+This section describe how to do it.

 #### The JavaBeanValueResolver
- It resovle values as public method prefixed with "get"
+ Resolves a value as public method prefixed with "get"

 ```java
 Context context = Context